 Seven years ago I was working as a teacher’s aide in the special education unit of a high school.
 It was there that I met children who were in foster care.

-I’m a single dad myself, I have a teenage son.
-And I decided I could do something to help..
+I’m a single dad with a teenage son and I decided I could do something to help.

 The first foster child I took in was a boy I had been working with at school.
 So you could say I took my work home with me.

 I offer help and care in a number of ways for a mix of kids.
 Like short term, respite and emergency care when it’s needed.

 At the moment I have one teenager, who's about to turn 16 living with us for long term at home, and three younger boys who come separately on alternate weekends.
 So I normally only have one weekend a month without a visit from a child needing respite care.

 Yes, it's a busy life but so rewarding.

 It’s a chance to give other carers a break and the kids really enjoy coming over for a weekend to stay with my son and I.